rafaelortegar/jupyter_sql_dockerfile_example/README.md

 Welcome to the **Pyspark SQL-Jupyter dockerfile example** repository!
 This repository provides a development environment for Python, Jupyter Notebook, and PostgreSQL.
 It includes a Dockerfile designed to streamline setting up a containerized environment for running data analysis workflows involving SQL and Python.
 Follow this guide to set up and contribute to the project.

+The purpose of this repository is to provide a Jupyter notebook environment for practicing SQL skills.
+You can write SQL queries, execute them, and view the results directly within the notebook.
+This is intended for learning and practice, not for production use.

 ---

 ## **Table of Contents**